darkreapyre/Sandbox/README.md

 ```

 ### Step 6: Find the Amazon Image ID (AMI) for the `admin` node
-For the `admin` node configuration  a `t2.micro` instance will be used.
+For the `edge` node configuration  a `t2.micro` instance will be used.
 To find the latest AMI for the `t2.micro`, run the following command:
 ```
 > aws ec2 describe-images --owners amazon --filters "Name=root-device-type, Values=ebs" "Name=architecture, Values=x86_64" "Name=virtualization-type, Values=hvm" "Name=description, Values='*Amazon*Linux*'" "Name=name, Values='*amzn-ami-hvm-2016.09.1*gp2'" --query "Images[*].{ID:ImageId}"
 ```